 The package does not provide any specific implementation of user authentication.
 The needs of different applications can vary significantly, from using email or phone numbers for authentication to sending one-time passwords by email.

 To customize the authentication process, you can write your own controllers following the guidelines in the Laravel documentation.
 Before doing so, it is recommended to disable the built-in login page provided by Orchid.
 To do this, set the auth option in the config/platform.php configuration file to

 'auth' => false,

-This will completely remove the availability of the built-in authorization routes and you can write your own.
+This will remove the availability of the built-in authorization routes and allow you to write your own

-Note.
-By default, the package has only the simplest login form with only email and password fields.
-If you need features like recovery, registration, and 2FA with a one-time password algorithm based on time, consider using the Fortify theme, which relies entirely on Laravel Fortify.
+Note: The built-in login page provided by Orchid has only the most basic functionality, with email and password fields.
+If you need more advanced features such as password recovery, registration, and 2FA with time-based one-time password algorithms, consider using the Fortify theme, which is based on Laravel Fortify.